eficode-academy/helm-katas/intro-to-helm-package-manager.md

 ### Overview

-- Add a chart repository to your helm cli
+- Add a chart repository to your Helm cli
 - Install Nginx chart
 - Access the Nginx load balanced service
 - Look at the status of the deployment with